KiptoonKipkurui/onyx-wind-mlops/README.md

-# Wind Turbine ONNX ML Take-Home
+# Wind Turbine ONYX ML

 The project undertakes the following: